-Port AD1This port is an analog input interface to the analog-to-digital subsystem and used for general-purpose input.
+Input to the analog-to-digital subsystem and general-purpose input.
 When analog-to-digital functions are not enabled, the port has eight general-purpose input pins, PAD1[7:0].
 The ADPU bit in the ATD1CTL2 register enables the A/D function.

 Port AD1 pins are inputs; no data direction register is associated with this port.
 The port has no resistive input loads and no reduced drive controls.
-Refer to Analog-To-Digital Converter (ATD).
+Refer to Analog-to-Digital Converter.